My journey to becoming a past life regression therapist - Part 3 (My first experience as a therapist)

 Day 4 of the workshop

-Most of the participants turned up on time for the workshop.
-There was a feeling of anxiousness, curiosity and anticipation in the air.
-Venu said that he would demonstrate to us the past life regression and this would be followed by role play by the participants.
-All the hands went up when he asked, as to who would volunteer to be regressed.
-One amongst us was finally selected through a draw of lot, with all of us writing our names on a slip of paper and putting it in a glass jar.
+Most of the participants arrived on time for the workshop.
+The atmosphere was filled with anxiousness, curiosity, and anticipation.
+Venu announced that he would demonstrate a past life regression session, followed by role play among the participants.
+When he asked for volunteers, every hand went up.
+Eventually, one participant was chosen through a draw of lots, with each of us writing our names on slips of paper and placing them in a glass jar.

-At the end of the day, I had a mixed feeling.
-Feeling good that I could regress my first client, though it did end abruptly and feeling disappointed for not experiencing an earlier life.
-May be, the theme I selected was not strong enough.
+By the end of the day, I was left with mixed emotions—gratified that I had regressed my first client, though the session ended abruptly, and disappointed that I had not experienced a past life myself.
+Perhaps the theme I had chosen was not strong enough.

 Day 5 – Final day of the workshop

-It had dawned on us, that this was our last day as a group and we would be returning back to our routine from the next day.
-We had all made friends and felt a strong connect.
-The four days had passed so fast.
-Most of us took selfies and group pictures to capture the memories as we waited for the workshop to begin.
+It dawned on us that this was our final day together as a group, and from the next morning we would return to our routines.
+Over the past four days, we had formed friendships and felt a strong bond with one another.
+The time had passed quickly.
+Many of us took selfies and group photos to capture the memories as we waited for the workshop to begin.

 Group pictures in the hotel lobby

-Venu said that we had the morning to continue with our role play.
-The second half was to be the wrap up session, where we could ask him questions and finally he said, he would end the workshop with a surprise for all of us.
+Venu explained that the morning would be devoted to continuing our role play, while the afternoon would be reserved for a wrap-up session, where we could ask questions.
+He added that he would conclude the workshop with a surprise for all of us.

 To be continued in Part 4...